Gateshead International Stadium: Athletics

 In 1989, Gateshead hosted the Europa Cup.
 The men's competition was won for the first time by a Great Britain team captained by Linford Christie and which included Kriss Akabusi and Jack Buckner; the event was described a decade later as having had an "invigorating effect" on those who were in attendance.
 Four years later, on 30 July 1993, a stadium-record crowd of 14,797 watched Christie, by this time the reigning 100m Olympic champion, in action again – this time against his old rival Carl Lewis in a race where both men were reportedly paid £100,000 irrespective of the result.
 Christie won in a time of 10.07 seconds, ahead of Jon Drummond in second and Lewis, who finished "a distant third".
-The 100m race was the highlight of the "high profile" Vauxhall Invitational meet, which was televised in the UK by ITV and watched by around 10 million viewers.
-Michael Johnson, John Regis and Steve Cram competed in various events at the Vauxhall Invitational.
+The 100m race was the highlight of the "high-profile" Vauxhall Invitational meet, which was televised in the UK by ITV and watched by around 10 million viewers.
+Michael Johnson, John Regis, and Steve Cram competed in various events at the Vauxhall Invitational.

-In August 1998, Gateshead was selected to host the 2000 Europa Cup after the European Athletic Association switched the event from original host venue Martinique to avoid athletes travelling long distances in an Olympic year.
+In August 1998, Gateshead was selected to host the 2000 Europa Cup after the European Athletic Association switched the event from the original host venue, Martinique, to avoid athletes travelling long distances in an Olympic year.
 This made Gateshead the first venue to host the event twice.
 On 16–17 July 2000, spectators at Gateshead once again saw Great Britain's men's team take the title, this time by half a point from Germany in second place; the British victory came despite missing ten first-choice team members.
 The women's event was won by Russia, who defeated second-placed Germany by thirteen points.

-Foster's "Gateshead Games" had become the British Grand Prix by 2003, and on 13 July 21-year-old Yelena Isinbayeva set a new world record of 4.82m in the women's pole vault event.
+Foster's "Gateshead Games" had become the British Grand Prix by 2003, and on 13 July, 21-year-old Yelena Isinbayeva set a new world record of 4.82m in the women's pole vault event.
 Isinbayeva's achievement in the last event of the meet was so unexpected that only 1,000 of the 10,000 spectators witnessed it, the rest having left early.
 For her achievement, she was given a bonus cheque for $50,000.
 On 27 June 2004, Isinbayeva returned to Gateshead.
-This time the event organisers decided to schedule the pole vault event earlier and were rewarded when Isinbayeva defied extremely windy conditions to post a new record mark of 4.87m.
+This time, the event organisers decided to schedule the pole vault event earlier and were rewarded when Isinbayeva defied extremely windy conditions to post a new record mark of 4.87m.
 Isinbayeva was the second woman to set a world record in the pole vault at Gateshead; Daniela Bartova did so in 1995.
 In 2006, a crowd of 8,500 saw Asafa Powell equal the world record of 9.77 seconds in the men's 100m.
-The official, un-rounded time of 9.762 seconds was then the fastest time ever recorded.
-The meet was also notable for the return to competition of Dwain Chambers after his ban for using performance-enhancing drugs, and for Eliud Kipchoge breaking Foster's stadium record over 3000m that had stood for more than three decades.
+The official, unrounded time of 9.762 seconds was then the fastest time ever recorded.
+The meet was also notable for the return to competition of Dwain Chambers after his ban for using performance-enhancing drugs and for Eliud Kipchoge breaking Foster's stadium record over 3000m that had stood for more than three decades.